Cancer Care Clinic

 What to bring

-• Wear clothing that will allow for you to roll your sleeves up when you are receiving your treatment or having blood drawn (If you have a Port, wear a top with buttons)
+- Wear clothing that allows you to roll your sleeves for treatment or blood work.
+If you have a Port, wear a top with buttons.

 How to access our services